-The Major Field Test-Music (MFTM) is administered on computer in CM 208.
+The exam is administered on computer in CM 208 during finals week.

-- 1. The MFTM: - a.
-Around 129 multiple choice questions - b.
+- 1. The exam: - a.
+20 questions answered with complete sentences, not fill in the blank. - b.
 Approximately 33% listening comprehension-intervals, triads, chord quality, cadences, rhythmic patterns, meters, harmonic progression, error detection, phrase structure, key relationships, contrapuntal devices, instrumentation, historical styles (Middle Ages to present), composer identification, popular music, jazz, and world music - c.
 Approximately 67% non-aural theory and history-music fundamentals, instrument ranges, harmonic and melodic analysis, contrapuntal practices, tonal forms, 20th century composition practices, pop/jazz notation symbols, general Western art-music history, and terms and definitions - 2.
-A portion of the exam time will be allotted to questions concerning the student's major field of study.
+A portion of the exam will be allotted to questions concerning the student's major field of study for Worship Leadership majors.
 A faculty member from the student's major area will prepare questions prior to the exam.

-In addition, all faculty members present may ask questions of the student. - 3.
-Music Education students take a written exam as a component of the Senior Comprehensive Exam.
+3. Music Education students take a written exam as a component of the Senior Comprehensive Exam, the TEXES, on a different day and time.